- Aesthetic Challenges

 A space classified as W3 or W4 would be considered wet-floodproofed by the NFIP.

 Unless dry-floodproofed, enclosed areas below the DFE must be equipped with flood openings capable of equalizing water levels and hydrostatic loads.
-The use of flood openings (also called flood vents, since vents are commonly installed in the openings) is discussed in FEMA Technical Bulletin 1-2008, Openings in Foundation Walls.
+The use of flood openings (also called flood vents, since vents are commonly installed in the openings) is discussed in FEMA Technical Bulletin 1-2008, Openings in Foundation Walls and Walls of Enclosures.
 Since owners usually want to control temperature and moisture in these enclosed areas (and prevent rodents, birds and insects from entering), opening covers are often employed.
 These covers must not interfere with the equalization of water levels in the event of a flood, and should be selected to minimize potential blockage by debris.
 There are a variety of commercially available covers, such as grates, louvers and grills (see Figure 15) that allow for control of the enclosed space and the passage of floodwaters.

 Figure 15.
 Typical Flood Opening Covers